✽ About

 Building and Growing

-Thanks to long-standing connections with friends in South Korea, I am now expanding magritti into the world of creative merchandise and clothing, collaborating with studio members on exciting new projects.
+Thanks to long-standing friendships and creative partnerships in South Korea, I am now expanding magritti into clothing and product lines, working closely with studio members to turn these ideas into tangible outcomes.

-If you would like to collaborate or learn more, please feel free to reach out.
+If you would like to collaborate or learn more, feel free to get in touch.
 I would love to hear from you.